calerc/MatchMakr/README.md

 1. faculty_availability.csv - a matrix specifying the avilability of professors with ones and zeros
 2. student_availability.csv - a matrix specifying the avilability of students with ones and zeros

-Not that MatchMakr expects faculty_availability.csv when using the default settings, but not student_availability.csv
+Note that MatchMakr expects faculty_availability.csv when using the default settings, but not student_availability.csv.
+The layout of the availability .csv files is important.
+Examples of these files can be found in /data.

 ## Where to begin
 The GUI is defined in `MatchMakr.py`